Why learn Italian in the car?

 - If you need visual aid, read the PDF booklet with the sentences transcript and highlights on important grammar points.

-How to use the files?
+How to use the files to learn Italian in the car?
 Here are some tips to make your lesson more productive:

 - Each lesson is a set of 3 audio files: A, B, and C. Together, they take 15-25 minutes.